JerbearKCodes/Tribal_Biomass_PNW/Narrative/Narrative.md

 In other words:

-- they show the scale of energy contained in the biomass resource
+- They show the scale of energy contained in the biomass resource
-- they do **not** yet model full real-world conversion losses, facility design, or delivered electric output
+- They do **not** yet model full real-world conversion losses, facility design, or delivered electric output

 That means actual electricity production from a biomass facility would likely be lower than the raw energy-equivalent estimates shown here.